Derivative Techniques Review: Chain Rule, Logarithmic Differentiation & Inverse Function Derivatives

 \[\frac{d}{dx}\,x^{1/3} = \frac{1}{3}\,x^{-2/3}\]

 At \(x = 0\), this is \(\infty\).
-The tangent line at the origin is vertical, so you cannot do a Taylor expansion there.
-Instead, you would expand around a nearby convenient point (like \(x = 0.008 = 0.2^3\)) where the derivative is finite.
+The tangent line at the origin is vertical, so a Taylor expansion at that point does not exist.
+Instead, one expands around a nearby convenient point (such as \(x = 0.008 = 0.2^3\)) where the derivative is finite.

 See the vertical tangent of \(y = x^{1/3}\) at the origin: